 THE BIENNIAL RUTH BORCHARD SELF-PORTRAIT PRIZE

-Open to all artists working, living or studying in the UK and Ireland and, international artists of British and Irish heritage, the biennial prize aims to enable an interpretation and exploration of the self-portraiture genre.
-Shown alone or within a group, contextualised, abstracted, trailing narrative or defined by the surface of the image, like all self-portraits, these new additions to the genre will explore the idea of visual identity, simultaneously revealing and designing the self-presentation of the artist.
+Open to all artists working, living or studying in the UK and Ireland and, international artists of British and Irish heritage, the biennial prize looks to promote an interpretation and exploration of the self-portraiture genre and inspire an exploration of visual identity.

 Unlike many other competitions there are no restrictions on size of work and a wide variety of mediums are welcomed.